-The Practice Note is intended to assist auditors in applying the requirements of, and should be read in conjunction with, ISAs (UK), that apply to audits of financial statements for periods commencing on or after 17 June 2016.
+The Practice Note is intended to assist auditors in applying the requirements of, and should be read in conjunction with, ISAs (UK),.
 This Practice Note sets out the special considerations relating to the audit of banks and building societies which arise from individual ISAs (UK) listed in the contents.
 It is not the intention of the Practice Note to provide step-by-step guidance to the audit of banks and building societies so where no special considerations arise from a particular ISA (UK), no material is included.